heroku/heroku-buildpack-redis/README.md

 allows an application to use an [stunnel](http://stunnel.org) to connect securely to Heroku Redis.
 It is meant to be used in conjunction with other buildpacks.

-**This buildpack is only for use with Heroku Redis 4 and 5.
-For Heroku Redis 6 and newer, use its built-in TLS support instead.**
+> [!WARNING]
+> This buildpack is not compatible with `heroku-24`+ and is not needed for Redis 6+, which supports native TLS.

-**For more information, see [Securing Heroku Redis](https://devcenter.heroku.com/articles/securing-heroku-redis).**
+> For more information, see [Securing Heroku Redis](https://devcenter.heroku.com/articles/heroku-redis#security-and-compliance).

 ## Usage